 Welcome, we are nearly all related, and find that when we meet the warmth of our gatherings shows a family relationship.
 We believe that we are descended from one individual, who lived in Normandy around 1000 to 1060 because the name is unusual, can be easily traced and because there are historic records which indicate that the name was taken as a personal nickname and only used by descendants of the first Mautalent to use it.
 The Chief maintains regular contact with the Mautalents of Normandy.
 We are the only British family to to be in touch with members of the Norman family from which we all descend.

 Anyone who bears the name, or is descended from someone bearing the name is almost certainly a blood relative.

 Maitlands are directly descended from the original Norman Mautalent who is recorded by charters witnessed by Roberto Mautalant in Yorkshire from 1138 to 1145.
 By 1157 he is recorded as a vassal of the Vescy family at Alnwick in Northumberland.
 At that time it was part of Scotland.
 Mautalents are recorded many times in Northumberland thereafter until 1314.
-Richard Mautalent is recorded at at Thirlestane in Lauderdale in 1258, and branches became established in Aberdeenshire and Galloway around 1400.
+Richard Mautalent is recorded at Thirlestane in Lauderdale in 1258, and branches became established in Aberdeenshire and Galloway around 1400.
 Anyone who bears the name, or is descended from someone bearing the name is almost certainly a blood relative.
-Some have taken the name, from choice, or as descendents of former slaves.
+A few people have taken the name, from choice, or as descendents of former slaves.